smcgdub/the_33rpm_player/README.md

 ### **1.4 - Design Choices** ###

-As i made this project completely using prompts in Bing chat i decided i would make any design choices in advance and decide on things as i go.
+As i made this project completely using prompts in Bing chat i decided i would not make any design choices in advance and decide on the design choices as i go.

 **COLOURS**

-I would prompt Bing chat with different requests as the project progressed and then use the responses to help me decide on the design choices.
+I would prompt Bing chat with different requests as the project progressed and see what colour schemes the chat bot could come up with as we went through the CSS part of the project.

 </details>